Team Culture in Athletics

 Lance Smith explains how to create your team culture in athletics.

-Athletics is often, incorrectly, labelled an individual sport.
+Athletics is often, incorrectly, labelled as an individual sport.
 I say incorrectly as all athletics coaches know the team aspect of training and squad activities is important for improving skills and performance.

 An issue of the UK coaching newsletter Peak Performance had an article titled "Developing Cohesive Teams in Sport".
 Think about the points raised.
 It asks what is team cohesion and answers with an observation from a study done at the University of Ontario that states team cohesion is the degree a group sticks together (a bit obvious, as cohesion is the operative word), remains united in pursuit of common goals and the degree to which it meets the social needs of its members.

 A team must have the same goals and work together to achieve them, but I'm most interested in the third factor – social needs.
 Isn't fun and enjoyment the prime reason why we participate in sport?
 That is a social need.
 Being with friends or others of similar interest and motivation is a social need.

 As coaches, do we put enough emphasis on social needs as opposed to the team's (and yours) need to achieve?

 Does your planning include the social aspect?
 Is training a serious business or something everyone wants to be at because they enjoy the occasion and company as well as the sport?

 The Ontario study showed the obvious – team cohesion has a significant effect on sporting performance.
 And it concluded that social cohesion is more important than task cohesion (that is skills, game performance, etc.).